zrbyte/ramantools/docs/intro.rst

 	map_path = r'data path on you machine' info_path = r'metadata path on your machine'
-	# use raw strings, starting with `r'` to escape special characters, such as backslash
+	# Use raw strings, starting with `r'` to escape special characters, such as backslash.

 	# Load a map
 	m = rt.ramanmap(map_path, info_path)